que-etc/resize-observer-polyfill/README.md

 ### continuousUpdates

-By default things like resizing of a `<textarea>` element,  changes caused by the CSS `:hover` pseudo-class and delayed CSS transitions are not tracked.
+By default things like changes caused by the CSS `:hover` pseudo-class and delayed CSS transitions are not tracked.
 To handle them you can set `ResizeObserver.continuousUpdates = true` which in turn will start a continuous update cycle which runs every `100` milliseconds (as a RAF callback).
 Keep in mind that this is going to affect the performance.

 **NOTE:** changes made to this property affect all existing and future instances of ResizeObserver.